-When it comes to food, outside of price, value for money means the
+When it comes to food, outside of price, value for money means the following to pub customers...

-High-quality ingredients are essential for customer value. while customisation is expected by patrons.
+High-quality ingredients are essential for customer value, while customisation is expected by patrons.
 Dining out at a pub is often seen as a treat, so customers seek assurance in both the quality of ingredients and the ability to tailor their meals, enhancing their experience beyond what they can prepare at home.